S10skeleton/Shane-s-Coding-Quiz/README.md

 Simple application to quiz the user on Javascript.
 6 questions with a time limit and when you answer incorrectly it will penalize you with a larger time deduction.
+At the the user can input thier name and the high scores will be saved

 ## Application and Github Links